Last Updated: August 27, 2020

 Several immune-based therapies that are expected to modify the course of COVID-19 infection, including corticosteroids, are currently under investigation or are already in use.
 These agents may target the virus (e.g., convalescent plasma) or modulate the immune response (e.g., interleukin [IL]-1 or IL-6 inhibitors).
 Recommendations regarding immune-based therapy can be found in Immune-Based Therapy Under Evaluation for Treatment of COVID-19.

-See the Panel’s guidance on the use of dexamethasone for a detailed discussion of these recommendations.
+See the Corticosteroids section for a detailed discussion of these recommendations.

 Empiric Broad-Spectrum Antimicrobial Therapy